shantanu-bits-pilani/auth_services/README.md

 # Auth Service

 ## Description
 The Auth Service handles user authentication and authorization.
+It provides endpoints for user registration, login, and user management.

+## Dependencies
+- Flask=2.1.1
+- Werkzeug=2.1.1
+- pymongo=4.0.1

 ## Endpoints
+- `POST /register`: Register a new user.
+- `POST /login`: Authenticate a user and return a token.
+- `GET /users`: Retrieve a list of all users.

 ### Register
 - **URL:** `/register`